sfc-gh-sreed/advertising-spend-ml-demo/Advertising-Spend-ROI-Prediction/README.md

 * Deploy ML model training code on Snowflake using Python Stored Procedure
 * Create and register Scalar and Vectorized Python User-Defined Functions (UDFs) for inference
 * Create Snowflake Task to automate (re)training of the model
-* Create Streamlit web application that uses the Scalar UDF for real-time inference on new data points based on user input

 If all goes well, you should see the following app in your browser window.